eandablo/lubritech/README.md

 # Website surface

 The font Robot Slab was chosen for headers level from 1 to 4 and all paragraphs were given the font Signika.
 Besides their professional look this fonts allow easy readibility.
-The contrast between font color (#1b1b1b) and background (white) was chosen to ensure readability and professional look.
+The contrast between font color (#1b1b1b) and background (white) was chosen to ensure compliance with the WCAG 2.0 minimum contrast and allowing also a professional look scoring a value of 17.2 in the contrast grid (https://contrast-grid-eightshapes.com).

 ![contrast-grid](assets/images/contrast-grid.png)